High Asset Divorce and the Risk of Hidden Assets

 • The length of your marriage

-• Any significant age differential between you
+• Any significant age difference between you

 • Each spouse’s level of education and employability